-The Federal Energy Management Program (FEMP) provides acquisition guidance for commercial steam cookers, which are an ENERGY STAR-qualified product category.
-Federal laws and executive orders mandate that agencies meet these efficiency requirements in all procurement and acquisition actions that are not specifically exempted by law.
+The Federal Energy Management Program (FEMP) provides acquisition guidance for commercial steam cookers, which are covered by the ENERGY STAR program.
+Federal laws and requirements mandate that agencies meet these efficiency requirements in all procurement and acquisition actions that are not specifically exempted by law.

-FEMP has calculated1 that the required ENERGY STAR-qualified product is cost effective if priced no more than $5,430 above the less efficient alternative.
-The best available level saves the average user more money: $5,685.
-The complete cost effectiveness example and associated assumptions are provided in table 1 below.
+FEMP has calculated1 that the required ENERGY STAR–qualified steam cooker is cost-effective if priced no more than $825 above the less efficient alternative.
+The best available level saves the average user more money: $2,645.
+The complete cost-effectiveness example and associated assumptions are provided in Table 1 below.

 |Idle Energy Rate||260 watts||400 watts||600 watts|

-An efficient product is cost effective when the discounted savings (from avoided energy costs over the life of the product) exceed the additional up-front cost (if any) compared to a less efficient option.
-ENERGY STAR and FEMP consider up-front costs and lifetime energy savings when setting required efficiency levels so that Federal purchasers can assume that ENERGY STAR-qualified and products meeting FEMP-designated efficiency requirements are life-cycle cost effective.
-However, users wishing to determine cost effectiveness for their application may do so using the cost effectiveness example in table 1 or ENERGY STAR's commercial steam cooker energy and cost calculator.
+An efficient product is cost-effective when the discounted savings (from avoided energy costs over the life of the product) exceed the additional up-front cost (if any) compared to a less efficient option.
+ENERGY STAR and FEMP consider up-front costs and lifetime energy savings when setting required efficiency levels so that Federal purchasers can assume ENERGY STAR–qualified and products meeting FEMP-designated efficiency requirements are life cycle cost-effective.
+However, users wishing to determine cost-effectiveness for their application may do so using the Commercial Kitchen Equipment Savings Calculator on the ENERGY STAR website.

 Features to look for when buying energy-efficient steam cookers include forced convection, vacuum pumps, closed systems, and compartmental insulation.
 Steam cookers idle approximately 75% of the time, so improved control strategies, such as standby mode, can save substantial amounts of energy and associated energy costs.

 Connectionless steamers are equipped with a built-in reservoir that eliminates the need for a water supply and drain lines.
 Water is added and drained manually.
-The advantage of this design is that steam cannot escape (i.e., through the drain line) from the compartment.
+The advantage of this design is that steam cannot escape from the compartment through the drain line.
 Although connectionless steamers are very efficient, they can increase cook times.
 If fast cook times are not essential, connectionless steamers are a good choice.

 Implement an equipment start-up/shut-down schedule.
 For multiple compartment steamers, turn off unused compartments during slow periods.
 As most steamers can be preheated within 20 minutes, secondary compartments can be turned off without significantly impacting food service operations.